 In Section 4.1 “Effects of Hyper-parameters on Performance”, we conduct extra experiments on how the hyper-parameters of GNNs affect the time and peak memory usage of inference.
 We find that the effects of hyper-parameters on the inference time and memory usage are the same as the training time.
 When the other hyper-parameters are fixed, each hyper-parameter itself affects the training time and memory usage in a linear way.
 The complexity analysis of GNNs holds for both training and inference.
 We present specific experimental results in Section 4.1.2 “Effects on Inference” in the revised manuscript.

-In Section 4.2 “Time Breakdown Analysis”, we additionaly conduct time breakdown analysis for GNN inference and compare the similarites and differences between training and inference.
+In Section 4.2 “Time Breakdown Analysis”, we additionally conduct time breakdown analysis for GNN inference and compare the similarities and differences between training and inference.
 As for the similarities, we find that the performance characteristics of inference and training are highly similar on the layer level and the step level of edge calculation.
 The edge calculation stage is the main performance bottleneck for both training and inference.
 As for the differences, training and inference are different mainly in two aspects: the elapsed time and the top time-consuming basic operators.
 The inference time is much less than the training time.
 The top time-consuming basic operators used in the backward phase of training are replaced by the basic operators used in the prediction layer of inference.
 The inference time is 34% (GCN), 32% (GGNN), 25% (GAT), and 32% (GaAN) of the training time on average, as shown in Figure 1.1.
 Since the inference only conducted the forward propagation from the input layer to the prediction layer, the inference time is very close to the time of the forward phase in training.
 For the top time-consuming basic operators, some top operators from the backward phase in training are replaced by operators from the prediction layer in inference.
 For example, Figure 1.2 shows that the gather operator used in the backward phase of training is replaced by the index operator used in the prediction layer of GCN.
-Though the the top time-consuming basic operators are changed, they still indicates that GPUs are suitable for conducting GNN inference.
+Though the top time-consuming basic operators are changed, they still indicates that GPUs are suitable for conducting GNN inference.
 We present more details of time breakdown analysis on GNN inference in Section 4.2.4 “Performance Bottlenecks in Inference” in the revised manuscript.

-In Section 4.3 “Memory Usage Analysis”, we conduct extra experiments to evaluate the peak memory usage during inference.
-We find that the memory usage of inference also mainly comes from the edge calculation stage, same as training.
+In Section 4.3 “Memory Usage Analysis”, we conduct a group of experiments to evaluate the peak memory usage during inference.
+We find that the memory usage of inference also mainly comes from the edge calculation stage, the same as training.
 However, the memory expansion ratios of inference are much less than training.
 The memory expansion ratios of inference are 45% to 83% (GGNN), 52% to 61% (GAT), and 37% to 69% (GaAN) of training, as indicated by Figure 1.3.
 GGNN, GAT and GaAN have to cache some intermediate results during training, the memory space of those results is saved during inference.
 However, the memory expansion ratios of inference are still high, preventing us from inferencing with big graphs.
 More details are available in Section 4.3.2 “Memory Usage of Inference” in the revised manuscript.